cnreco-hydrologylab/guides/Guide_GIT.md

      User git
      IdentityFile ~/.ssh/id_rsa_account2
      ```
-   - Replace `account1` and `account2` with identifiers for your GitHub accounts.
+   - Eventually replace `account1` and `account2` with identifiers for your GitHub accounts.
    - PAY ATTENTION: the name of the user "git" should stay like that and not be substituted with the user name of your account.

 4. **Clone Repositories and Set Up Remote Origin**: